Shunzab/IPCatcher/README.md

 Linux	Upload/unzip under a user folder, then run sudo ./install.sh.

 ## Notes:
 Also includes Extras if you wanna automate running from a single file as a service.
 Configuration.py is a file added later to configure app retriving timer, email address, and domain.
 Change before running.
 Orignal Files made cod also included.
-Also, add NSSM to your system path, and modify the path where python3 lives(for Windows), then run the script.
+Use Task Scheduler To run the script on startup of your computer.